MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/ad-extensions.md

 ### <a name="sitelinkextensions"></a>Sitelink Extensions
 Sitelink Extensions are additional links in your ads that take customers to specific pages on your website.
 This allows you to promote certain products, services, or sections of your website and take potential customers to exactly the information they were searching for.
 This can increase both click-through-rate and conversions.

 You may associate site links ad extensions with your campaigns or ad groups, and your ads will include up to 10 links to relevant web pages within your website.
-When displaying an ad, Bing Ads determines which links are most relevant to the ad being displayed and includes those with your ad.
+When displaying an ad, Microsoft Advertising determines which links are most relevant to the ad being displayed and includes those with your ad.
 You can influence which links are included.
 Links that you specify at the beginning of your list receive higher priority than those toward then end of your list.

 ![Sitelink Ad Extension](media/overview-sitelinkadextension.png "Sitelink Ad Extension")